1942 Cardiff East by-election: Outcome

 Grigg was returned comfortably with 75% of the poll, albeit on the relatively low turnout of 33%.
-The by-elections of the Second World War showed evidence of the role of the war in initiating a leftward swing in British politics so pointing the way towards the coming electoral landslide for Labour in 1945.
-They also offered voters an opportunity to rebel against the electoral truce as the success of Common Wealth and Independent candidates in a number of wartime by-elections showed.
+The by-elections of the Second World War showed evidence of the role of the war in initiating a leftward swing in British politics, and thus pointing the way towards the coming electoral landslide for Labour in 1945.
+They also offered voters an opportunity to rebel against the electoral truce as the success of Common Wealth and independent candidates in a number of wartime by-elections showed.
 However, Cardiff East was not one of these elections.
 A genuine cross party backing for the non-partisan figure of Sir James Grigg, a patriotic desire to support Grigg in his vital position of Secretary for War and the perception of the ILP as an extremist and anti-war organisation, all combined to ensure that Cardiff East bucked the anti-government trend of a number of mostly later by-elections.